ForeScout Technologies pops 16% in first day of trading

 Peter Thiel isn’t so sure self-driving tech is a good investment

-ForeScout Technologies saw its shares spike 16% during intraday trading after going public on Friday.
+ForeScout Technologies saw its shares spike 16 percent during intraday trading after going public on Friday.
 After pricing at the top of the range at $22 per share, the stock was hovering above $25 midday.

 The Internet of Things security company also increased the size of its IPO and raised about $116 million after selling 5.3 million shares.

 ForeScout helps businesses and government agencies monitor the devices connected to their networks.
 It can help with all internet-connected devices, ranging from smart TVs to voice assistants like Alexa.
-It also works with machines at hospitals and airports, many of whom are customers.
+It also works with machines at hospitals and airports, many of which are customers.

 ForeScout CEO Michael DeCesare told TechCrunch that ForeScout aims to “give organizations visibility into everything that’s on their network.”
-He said that ForeScout has been benefitting from the increasing number of connected devices.
+He said that ForeScout has been benefiting from the increasing number of connected devices.
 “It’s really only been the last few years that organizations have really started en masse to bring other use cases and devices on their networks.”

 ForeScout had $167 million in sales last year, compared to $126 million for 2015.
 Losses grew to $75 million last year, up from $27 million in 2015.